 After completion of study treatment, patients are followed up every 3 months for 3 years.

-- Prior morphological diagnosis of AML other then acute promyelocytic leukemia according to the 2001 World Health Organization (WHO) diagnostic criteria; patients with biphenotypic AML are eligible
+- Prior morphological diagnosis of acute myeloid leukemia (AML) other then acute promyelocytic leukemia (APL) according to the 2001 WHO criteria; patients with biphenotypic AML are eligible

-- Requiring first salvage chemotherapy for persistent or relapsing disease, as defined by standard criteria, after at least one course of conventional chemotherapy, e.g. with "7+3"
+- Need for first salvage chemotherapy for persistent or relapsing disease, defined by standard criteria, after at least one course of conventional chemotherapy

-- A bone marrow biopsy is not routinely required, but should be obtained if the aspirate is dilute, hypocellular, or inaspirable; outside bone marrow examinations performed within the stipulated time period are acceptable as long as the slides are reviewed at the study institution
+- A bone marrow biopsy is not required but should be obtained if the aspirate is dilute, hypocellular, or not aspirable; outside marrow exams performed within the stipulated time period are acceptable if the slides are reviewed at the study institution

-- Flow cytometric analysis of the bone marrow aspirate should be performed according to institutional practice guidelines
+- Flow cytometric analysis of the marrow aspirate per institutional practice guidelines

-- Duration of CR1 < 12 months (or primary resistant disease)
+- Duration of first complete remission (CR1) < 12 months (or primary resistant disease)

-- Patients with prior autologous or allogeneic hematopoietic cell transplantation (HCT) are eligible if relapse occurs 6-12 months post-transplant
+- Patients with prior autologous or allogeneic hematopoietic cell transplantation (HCT) if relapse occurs 6-12 months post-transplant

-- Eastern Cooperative Oncology Group (ECOG)/WHO/Zubrod performance status of 0-3, assessed within 14 days prior to registration
+- ECOG/WHO/Zubrod performance status of 0-3 within 14 days prior to registration

-- Must be off any active therapy for AML with the exception of hydroxyurea for at least 14 days prior to study registration, and all grade 3 and 4 non-hematological toxicities must have resolved
+- Off any active therapy for AML except hydroxyurea for at least 14 days prior to study registration, with resolution of all grade 3 and 4 non-hematological toxicities

-- Willingness to discontinue taking any medications that are generally accepted to have a risk causing Torsades de Pointes during the study
+- Willingness to discontinue taking any medications known to cause a risk of Torsades de Pointes

 - No clinical or radiographical evidence of heart failure